pcrockett/mollysocket-fly/README.md

 Get Signal push notifications without Google Play Services, and without killing your phone's battery.
 A secure, free, low-maintenance solution using [Fly.io](https://fly.io).

----

-**IMPORTANT UPDATE 2024-12-04:** Good news!
-Unified push has been merged into the main Molly app, and the old "unified push" flavor of the app is now deprecated.
-There also seem to be some usability improvements around getting it set up.
-That said, I don't have time to look into them now, so these instructions are now old.
-In the next few days I'll get around to bringing them up-to-date.

-See [this issue](https://github.com/pcrockett/mollysocket-fly/issues/15) for more details.

----

 **Table of Contents:**

 * [What we're building and why](doc/WHAT_WHY.md)